mantidproject/mantid/docs/source/techniques/Directtools Python module.rst

 :mod:`directtools`
 ==================

 :literal:`directtools` is a Python module for quickly plotting standardized :math:`S(Q,E)` color fill plots as well as line profiles (cuts) in constant :math:`Q` and :math:`E`.
-The module also provides a few utility functions for inspecting the :math:`S(Q,E)` workspace.
+The module also provides a few utility functions for inspecting and manipulating the :math:`S(Q,E)` workspace.

 Reference
 =========